FoFabien/EPUBServer/README.md

 - `loaded_book_limit`: **4** is the default value.
 The maximum number of books loaded at the same time in memory.
 - `bookmarks`: This is automatically managed by the server, you shouldn't have to touch it.
 It's used to memorize the last viewed part of an epub, for a quick resume.

+### Disclaimer
+This application was designed to be used at home, in a safe local environment.
+Little consideration has been put towards security, I wouldn't recommend using it over the Internet.
+If you do, at least set a password.
+If you have the know-how, you can also try to add HTTPS support to it.